 Barriers to Resources

 Sustainability is a major issue for Honduran CSOs.
-Their survival depends to a large extent on foreign funding that is steadily decreasing.
+Their survival depends to a large extent on foreign funding that is steadily decreasing; the scarcity of available funds is a problem for the entire sector.
 As a result, CSOs have been forced to seek other avenues of support.
+That said, there are no significant legal barriers to resources.

 |UN Universal Periodic Review Reports||9th Session 2010|